rschristopher/rschristopher.github.io/src/pow/index.md

 * [Level 4: Mining Farm](sovereignty/level-4) --
  run a farm of Bitcoin miners
 * [Level 5: Block Broadcasting](sovereignty/level-5) --
- run a well-peered network of nodes to minimize the risk of orphaned blocks
+ run a well-peered network of nodes
 * [Level 6: Stratum Selector](sovereignty/level-6) --
- dynamically choose different stratum servers (or pools) based on luck measure
+ dynamically choose different stratum servers
 * [Level 7: Off-grid Mining](sovereignty/level-7) --
  relocate miners to off-grid energy sources

-Before diving in and daring to test your fate at Bitcoin mining, you may want to first read:
+Before diving in and daring to test your fate at Bitcoin mining, you may want to first
  [understand the terms](understand-the-terms.md).